northnpk/OPEN-BS/README.md

 Before you go please don't use this for commercial until I update this Project with higher accuracy.

-And This project was supported by JSTP and NSTDA before use it please check [license.txt](license.txt)
+And This project was supported by JSTP and NSTDA before use it please check [LICENSE.txt](LICENSE.txt)

 Thanks!